 When a person is charged with sexual battery, a prosecutor generally has to prove:

-- The person did actually touch the other person’s intimate parts;
+- The individual did actually touch the other person’s intimate parts;

-- The person had a sexual motive for doing so;
+- The individual had a car motive for doing so;

-- The touching was against the other person’s consent
+- The touching was against the other individual’s consent

 Registering as a Sex Offender